theoriginalvisagie/cm_visagie_pulspulsminus_tech_assesment/README.md

 The Docker yaml is contained in `docker-compose.yml`.

+Laravel has been configure to work with modules using Nwidart.

+All Modules are contained in `RESTapi/Modules`:
+- BankCards
+- Users

+All Unit tests are contained in `RESTapi/Modules/<module-name>/tests/Unit` All Routes are contained in `RESTapi/Modules/<module-name>/routes/api.php` All Models are contained in `RESTapi/Modules/<module-name>/Entities` All Controllers are contained in `RESTapi/Modules/<module-name>/Http/Controllers` All Migrations for a module are contained in `RESTapi/Modules/<module-name>/database/migrations` All Seeder are contained in `RESTapi/Modules/<module-name>/Http/database/seeders`

 # Setup:
 You need to build the docker container before use, make sure you are in the root directory and then run the following commad:
 ```bash